6/openai-caching-proxy/README.md

 yarn start
 ```

-Then, in your `openai-node` configration, pass in the new base URL:
+Then, in your `openai` configuration, pass in the new base URL:

 ```diff
 const { Configuration, OpenAIApi } = require("openai");